-As these are quick and easy to make, they were one of our Friday Night Candies with storytelling time.
-In spite of his good intentions, Dad didn’t really know much about making candy, but these never revealed his lack of expertise!–Terri Pischoff Wuerthner
+These pecan praline bites were one of our Friday Night Candies that went with storytelling time.
+In spite of his good intentions, Dad didn’t really know much about making candy, but these easy treats never revealed his lack of expertise!–Terri Pischoff Wuerthner

 Pecan Praline Bites Recipe